Dataojitori/nocturne_memory/README_EN.md

 **In one line**: Let your AI remember who it is — across sessions, across models.
 An MCP-based long-term memory server.
 Not just memory storage — a complete framework for developing an AI from an empty shell into an independent personality.

-**A million characters of memory — and starting a new chat still barely costs you tokens.**
+**Even with a million characters of memory, every new chat still saves tokens and spares your context window.**

-A new chat loads only the core setup you choose.
-Store ten times more, and that startup cost doesn't move.
+A new chat loads only the core setup you specify; everything else is pulled in on demand.
-Everything else is pulled in when it's actually needed.
+In a real 969,926-character memory library, the first message loads just **7.2K characters**.
-Measured on a real 969,926-character library: each new chat loads **0.75%** of it (7.2K characters), and over the past 30 days, **78%** of everything stored was recalled in some conversation.
+Over the past 30 days, **78%** of the entire library was recalled in some conversation.

 Compatible with any MCP client (OpenClaw / Cursor / Windsurf / GitHub Copilot / Cline / OpenCode / Gemini CLI / OpenAI Codex / Claude Code / Cherry Studio / Antigravity, etc.).